Yaffle/Expression/README.md

 It is a homemade library for JavaScript.
-It can parse expressions, solve and simplify systems of linear equations, find eigenvalues and eigenvectors.
+It can parse expressions, solve and simplify systems of linear equations, find eigenvalues and eigenvectors, or calculate real roots of polynomials with integer coefficients for a specified accuracy.

 Installation
 ============